 - From the available options, you can go to Fill and change the color of the shape.
 Here, I have picked the No Fill option.

-- You can change the outline thickness according to your need from the Weight option.
+- You can change the outline thickness according to your needs from the Weight option.

-With the similar process, I have added the circular shapes in the drawing to fulfill the desired drawing of my object.
+With a similar process, I have added circular shapes in the drawing to fulfill the desired drawing of my object.

-Read More: How to Draw Shapes in Excel (2 Suitable Ways)
+Read More: How to Draw to Scale in Excel

 2. Inserting Measuring Lines to Draw Isometric Drawing